QAnon-Linked Judge Rules in Unhinged War Over Philly’s Columbus Statue

 City officials covered the Columbus statue in Marconi Plaza with plywood last year, the Inquirer reports, as protests for racial justice galvanized efforts to remove it.
 Mayor Jim Kenney’s administration said the structure was a protective measure while officials decided the statue’s future.

 It came after an increasingly unhinged battle over the monument.
 Vigilante Columbus supporters showed up with baseball bats and guns in June 2020, ready to fight anyone who tried to take the statue down.
-Some witnesses said the statue defenders assaulted people at the park, and a South Philly police captain was later transferred for his poor handling of the melee.
+Some witnesses said the statue defenders assaulted people at the park, and a South Philly police captain was later reassigned due to his poor handling of the fracas.

 This summer, however, conservative Judge Paula Patrick ruled that the statue must stay.
 “It is baffling to this Court as to how the City of Philadelphia wants to remove the Statue without any legal basis,” Patrick wrote in her seven-page decision this August, per ABC affiliate, 6 Action News.
 “The City’s entire argument and case is devoid of any legal foundation.”